Orkhon inscriptions: Content of the inscriptions

-The rest of the inscriptions are broken up and sporadic, but seem to detail the conquests against the Kirghiz and the Tangut peoples and also the death of Kul-Tegin in battle, and eventually the succession of Bilge Khagan by his son.
-Bilge Khagan's mother El Bilga Khatun was also mentioned in these inscriptions.
+The rest of the inscriptions are broken up and fragmentary, but seem to detail the conquests against the Kyrgyz and the Tangut peoples and also the death of Kul Tigin in battle, and eventually the succession of Bilge Qaghan by his son.
+Bilge Qaghan's mother, El Bilga Khatun, was also mentioned in these inscriptions.

 The following is an excerpt from the last paragraph of the inscriptions (in Old Turkic and English languages):